-Ohio Revised Code Section 117.38 states that all local public offices must file an annual financial report for each fiscal year with the Auditor of State's Office, Local Government Services Section.
+Ohio Revised Code Section 117.38 states that all local public offices must file an annual financial report for each fiscal year with the Auditor of State's Office.
 The report shall be certified by the chief fiscal officer and filed within sixty days after the close of the fiscal year.
+The annual financial report must be filed electronically using the Hinkle Annual Financial Data Reporting System in accordance with guidance provided in Auditor of State Bulletin 2015-007.
 At the time the report is filed with the Auditor of State, the chief fiscal officer shall publish a notice in a local newspaper published in the political subdivision or taxing district, and if there is no such newspaper, then in a newspaper of general circulation in the political subdivision or taxing district.
 The notice shall state the financial report has been completed by the fiscal officer and is available for public inspection at the office of the chief fiscal officer.